RodPin/Easy-Redux-Saga/README.md

 yarn to install dependencies

-In my first example I created a counter using redux Saga.
+In my first example I created a counter using redux Saga and ReactNative.

 more to come